-The building is now the Jesus Centre, but it was also known as The Deco from 2005, which allowed it to be hired out for conferences, special events, live performances etc. when not in church use.
-However, this did not prove successful and it closed in July 2007.
-The Grade II Listed building remains in church use.
+The building is now the Jesus Centre, but since 2005 it is also known as The Deco.
+With seating provided for 900 it is hired out for conferences, special events, live performances etc. when not in church use.

 Just login to your account and subscribe to this theater